zeppe-lin/pkgsrc-desktop/README.md

 **xorg**, **system** and **core** pkgsrc collections.

 This distribution was originally forked from CRUX ports as of version 3.6 and rewritten in POSIX sh(1p).
-Also, the Zeppe-Lin has its own criteria for what packages should be in desktop collection.

 The original sources can be downloaded from:
 1. https://crux.nu/gitweb/?p=ports/opt.git;a=summary